GoogleCloudPlatform/cloud-alerting-notification-forwarding/README.md

 gsutil mb gs://${PROJECT_ID}-tfstate
 ```

-3. (Optional) You may enable Object Versioning to keep the history of your deployments:
+7. (Optional) You may enable Object Versioning to keep the history of your deployments:

 ```
 gsutil versioning set on gs://${PROJECT_ID}-tfstate
 ```

-4. In `~/notification_integration/main.py` edit the `config_map` variables:
+8. Update the configuration with your own Google chat room webhook Urls.

+If you want to use the in-memory configuration server, update the `config_map` variables with your own Google chat room webhook urls in `~/notification_integration/main.py`:
 ```
 config_map = {
     'tf-topic-cpu': {